Symphony No. 2 (Sibelius): Reception

-While critics were divided following the symphony's premiere, the public generally admired the piece as its grandiose finale was connected by some with the struggle for Finland's independence, so that it was even popularly dubbed the "Symphony of Independence", as it was written at a time of Russian sanctions on Finnish language and culture.
+While critics were divided following the symphony's premiere, the public generally admired the piece as its grandiose finale was connected by some with the struggle for Finland's independence, so that it was even popularly dubbed the "Symphony of Independence", as it was written at a time of Russian sanctions against Finnish language and culture.
 Sibelius's reaction to this has been widely debated; some claim that he had not intended any patriotic message and that the symphony was only identified by others as a nationalist composition, while others believe that he wrote the piece with an independent Finland in mind.
-Finnish composer Sulho Ranta said, "There is something about this music — at least for us — that leads us to ecstasy; almost like a shaman with his magic drum."
+Finnish composer Sulho Ranta said, "There is something about this music – at least for us – that leads us to ecstasy; almost like a shaman with his magic drum."

 The symphony has been called "one of the few symphonic creations of our time that point in the same direction as Beethoven’s symphonies".
 However, Virgil Thomson wrote in the New York Herald Tribune that the symphony was "vulgar, self-indulgent, and provincial beyond all description".
 Sir Colin Davis quoted Wordsworth for one of his recordings of the symphony with the London Symphony Orchestra: